mirsaeedi/KaftarCQRS/README.md

 # Kaftar

 Kaftar provides you with the structure that you need for designing your application in [CQRS](https://martinfowler.com/bliki/CQRS.html) style.
 Kaftar helps you with coming up with a clear and well separated [Application Layer]().
-Kaftar does not provide any facilities for separting read from writes in your physical infrastructure layer.
+(It does not provide any facilities for separating read from writes in your physical infrastructure layer.)

-`CQRS` is a way for writing the application layer in a very well-organized way.
-In this approach, any request from users is either a `Command` or a `Query` which execute by their corresponding `CommandHandler` or `QueryHandler` respectively.
+`CQRS` is a way for writing the *Application Layer* in a very well-organized way.
+In this approach, any request from users is either a `Command` or a `Query` which gets executed by their corresponding `CommandHandler` or `QueryHandler` respectively.

+**Command**: represents a user request that has a side effect by changing the system's state.
+Requests which lead to any of the _Update_, _Create_, _Delete_ operations on system's data, are considered as a command.

+**Query**: represents a user request that has no side effect on system's state and only wants to _Read_ data.

 In Kaftar, `CommandHanlder`s and `QueryHandler`s serve as a template for implementing different aspects of a usecase such as _Authorization_, _Validation_, _Handling Request_, _On Failure_ and _On Success_.
 Each of these aspects, implement in their own dedicated method.